Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 Should I use Hetzner or DigitalOcean?

-Hetzner for price-to-performance.
-CX33 (4 vCPU, 8GB, €6.49/month) is the community favourite and costs less than half a comparable DigitalOcean Droplet ($48/month for 4 vCPU, 8GB).
-DigitalOcean is easier to get started on and has better documentation, but the pricing premium isn't justified for Hermes hosting specifically.
+Hetzner.
+The CX33 (4 vCPU, 8GB, €6.49/month) costs less than a quarter of a comparable DigitalOcean Droplet ($48/month for 4 vCPU, 8GB).
+DigitalOcean has better documentation and a more polished UI, but those advantages do not justify the price premium for Hermes hosting.

 What if I don't want to manage a server at all?

 Hermes OS handles the VPS, Docker setup, gateway configuration, updates, and backups.
-From $19/month.
-You get a running Hermes instance in under 5 minutes — no SSH required.
+Starting at $9.99/month.
+A running Hermes instance in under 5 minutes, no SSH required.

 Deploy in 5 minutes.